-Oprah Winfrey And Stedman Graham Reunite After 14 Day Quarantine
+Oprah Winfrey And Stedman Graham Reunite After 14-Day Quarantine

 Oprah Winfrey and longtime love Stedman Graham were reunited after 14 days of quarantining separately due to concerns over coronavirus.
-It was not revealed in the post shared by O Magazine why Stedman was living alone in the couple’s Santa Barbara, California guest house.
+It was not revealed in the Instagram post shared by O Magazine why Stedman was living alone in the couple’s Santa Barbara, California guest house.

 However, O Magazine reported that Oprah said in an interview that Stedman had not initially taken the severity of coronavirus seriously and continued his schedule of public speaking and flying on airplanes.

-“He’s at the guesthouse because you all know I had pneumonia late last year…I had just gotten off of antibiotics last week because I had a bronchial infection,” Oprah said to the publication.
+“He’s at the guesthouse, because you all know I had pneumonia late last year…I had just gotten off of antibiotics last week because I had a bronchial infection,” Oprah said to the publication.

 She then revealed that Stedman was “late to the party” about truly understanding how serious the pandemic had become.